brontosaurusrex/brontosaurusrex.github.io/_posts/2023-05-18-Adding-hidden-but-clickable-anchors.md

         opacity: 100;
     }

 To hide the links until mouse over.
-Consequently this is only affects separated 'posts' view and 'pages'.
+Consequently this only affects separated 'posts' view and 'pages'.